nexodus-io/nexodus/docs/user-guide/nexd.md

    Nexodus Service Options

    --insecure-skip-tls-verify                   If true, server certificates will not be checked for validity.
 This will make your HTTPS connections insecure (default: false) [$NEXD_INSECURE_SKIP_TLS_VERIFY]
-   --organization-id value                      Organization ID to use when registering with the nexodus service [$NEXD_ORG_ID]
    --password string                            Password string for accessing the nexodus service [$NEXD_PASSWORD] --service-url value                          URL to the Nexodus service (default: "https://try.nexodus.127.0.0.1.nip.io") [$NEXD_SERVICE_URL]
    --state-dir value                            Directory to store state in, such as api tokens to reuse after interactive login.
-Defaults to'~/.nexodus' (default: "~/.nexodus") [$NEXD_STATE_DIR]
+Defaults to'/home/rbryant/.nexodus' (default: "/home/rbryant/.nexodus") [$NEXD_STATE_DIR]
    --stun-server value [ --stun-server value ]  stun server to use discover our endpoint address.
 At least two are required. [$NEXD_STUN_SERVER]
-   --username string                            Username string for accessing the nexodus service [$NEXD_USERNAME]
+   --username string                            Username string for accessing the nexodus service [$NEXD_USERNAME] --vpc-id value                               VPC ID to use when registering with the nexodus service [$NEXD_ORG_ID]

    Wireguard Options